microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_gitops_helm/_index.md

 ## Cleanup

 To delete the GitOps configuration and it's respective Kubernetes resources, we've provided a script in a shell file (Linux, MacOS) and a PowerShell file (Windows).
-It is recommended to run this script locally, since it also removes elements from the local cluster.

 - Linux and MacOS